Served: 8 years

 Upon seeing all this unfold, Constable Davison, with two other officers behind him, ran to the fracas.
 He rushed in, pulled Walker up from the floor, and Walker then stabbed him in the abdomen.
 Davison then tried to strike Walker with his cane, but other patrons interfered and Walker briefly escaped.
 Davison yelled, “Stop him!
 He stabbed or cut me!”
 Constable Delzell yelled, “He cut me, too.”

 Two other officers, Constable Miller and Deputy Sheriff Charles Broadwell, stopped and arrested Walker.

-Constable Davison died at the home of Nathan Marchant (later a Cincinnati Police Court judge), on Seventh Street, on June 25, 1850.
-Constable Dalzell lingered near death for many weeks, but recovered.
+Constable Davison was carried to the home of Nathan Marchant (later a Cincinnati Police Court judge), on Seventh Street.
+His wound involved his stomach, liver, and intestines.
+He died there on June 25, 1849.

-Constable Davison left a wife, Elizabeth (Eliza), to whom he had been married for 21 years.
-She lived alone after his death and worked as a nurse.
+Constable Davison left a wife, Elizabeth (Eliza), to whom he had been married for 21 years, and a son.
+The son drowned in the Miami canal the next year on May 21, 1851.
+Mrs. Davison lived alone after his death and worked as a nurse.

-If you have information, artifacts, archives, or images of this officer, please contact the Greater Cincinnati Police Museum at Director@police-museum.org.
+We do not know where Constable Davidson is buried.
+If you have information, artifacts, archives, or images regarding this officer or incident, please contact the Greater Cincinnati Police Museum at Director@Police-Museum.org.

-This narrative was revised June 22, 2011 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society President.
-All rights are reserved to him and the Greater Cincinnati Police Historical Society.
+© This narrative was revised July 6, 2016 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society Presdident, with research assistance by Cincinnati Homicide Detective Edward W. Zieverink III (Retired), Greater Cincinnati Police Museum Historian.
+All rights are reserved to them and the Greater Cincinnati Police Historical Society.